Classic Load Balancer (CLB) can be used to improve the availability and reliability of applications with high access traffic.

-If your application traffic is high, you can use Server Load Balancer to distribute the traffic to multiple ECS instances.
-Additionally, you can use the session persistence feature to forward session requests from a client to the same backend ECS instance to improve access efficiency.
+You can configure listening rules to distribute heavy traffic among ECS instances that are attached as backend servers to CLB instances.
+You can also use the session persistence feature to forward all of the requests from the same client to the same backend ECS instance to enhance access efficiency.

 You can extend the service capability of your applications by adding or removing backend ECS instances to suit your business needs.
 CLB can be used for both web servers and application servers.

 You can attach multiple ECS instances to a CLB instance.
 When an ECS instance malfunctions, CLB automatically isolates this ECS instance and distributes inbound requests to other healthy ECS instances, ensuring that your applications continue to run properly.

 Implement zone-disaster recovery (multi-zone disaster recovery)

 To provide more stable and reliable load balancing services, Alibaba Cloud allows you to deploy CLB instances across multiple zones in most regions for disaster recovery.
 Specifically, you can deploy a CLB instance in two zones within the same region.
 One zone is the primary zone, while the other zone is the secondary zone.
 If the primary zone fails or becomes unavailable, the CLB instance will fail over to the secondary zone in about 30 seconds.
 When the primary zone recovers, the CLB instance will automatically switch back to the primary zone.

 We recommend that you create a CLB instance in a region that has multiple zones for zone-disaster recovery.
 We recommend that you plan the deployment of backend servers based on your business needs.
 In addition, we recommend that you add at least one backend server in each zone to achieve the highest load balancing efficiency.